NVIDIA/FasterTransformer/README.md

 More benchmarks are put in [`docs/encoder_guide.md`](docs/encoder_guide.md#encoder-performance).

-#### Encoder performances of FasterTransformer new features on cpp
+#### Encoder performances of FasterTransformer new features

 The following figure compares the performances of different features of FasterTransformer and FasterTransformer under FP16 on T4.

-For large batch size and sequence length, Effective FasterTransformer brings about 2x speedup and int8v2 brings about 1.75x speedup.
-Using Effective FasterTransformer and int8v2 at the same time can bring more than 3x speedup compared to FasterTransformer FP16.
+For large batch size and sequence length, both EFF-FT and FT-INT8-v2 bring about 2x speedup.
+Using Effective FasterTransformer and int8v2 at the same time can bring about 3.5x speedup compared to FasterTransformer FP16 for large case.

 <div align=center><img  width=80% src ="docs/images/FT_Encoder_T4.png"/></div>